Frequently asked questions

 You can enter as an individual, a class, school or community group.
 Register now.
 You will be sent all of the information you need to participate.

-A photos of your Gardens Alive! themed invention needs to be submitted by email by Monday 23 October 2017.
+A photos of your water themed invention needs to be submitted by email by Monday 22 October 2018.

 All entrants will receive a participation certificate.